Chapter 16. Critical Paratexts

 <p>

-: The paragraph is the basic unit of the critical paratext.Additional structural elements that you may need in a critical paratext file are:
+: Occasionally used at the end of the critical paratext.Additional structural elements that you may need in a critical paratext file are:

 <cit>